 3: https://illuccixhcp.com/wp-content/uploads/illuccix-prescribing-information.pdf

-Chart below provides visual representation of the parameters.
+Chart below provides a visual comparative representation of above parameters for the three tracers.

 Analysis of Sensitivity & Specificity